-- Understand a national association's service to the profession, and the healthcare professional's role in this setting. - Develop professionalism skills, attitudes and values of a healthcare practitioner in an association management setting.

-- Expand and utilize communication skills applicable for a healthcare professional in an association management setting. - Contribute to new and/or ongoing association programs, products and services which meet current member needs.
+- Understand a national association's service to the profession and the healthcare professional's role in this setting. - Develop professionalism skills, attitudes, and values of a healthcare practitioner in an association management setting. - Expand and utilize communication skills applicable to a healthcare professional in an association management setting. - Contribute to new and/or ongoing association programs, products, and services that meet current member needs.